trajano/trajano/src/site/markdown/snapshot.md

         </repositories>
     </profile>

 Another way of using it is to pass the location of the settings file via the command line using the `-s` option that will allow SNAPSHOT releases of organizational POM to be used.
-For example
+For example:

     mvn -s /path/to/snapshot-settings.xml